ycoroneos/LightDraw/paper/LIDR_detailed.md

 <img src="https://github.com/ycoroneos/LightDraw/blob/condensed/paper/runtimes.png">

 The performance collapse of LIDR with many lights is a more interesting problem.
-First I re-collected data with V-Sync turned off in order to see if the collapse was linear, and it wasn't.
+First, the benchmark was re-run with V-Sync disabled in order to see if the collapse is linear.
+It's not:

 ![alt text](https://github.com/ycoroneos/LightDraw/blob/condensed/paper/1024x768_novsync.png)
 ![alt text](https://github.com/ycoroneos/LightDraw/blob/condensed/paper/1920x1080_novsync.png)
 ![alt text](https://github.com/ycoroneos/LightDraw/blob/condensed/paper/3840x2160_novsync.png)

+In order to characterize this, timers were added into the main rendering loop to see where most of the time was spent.
+Impressively, most of the time was spent by OpenGL swapping the front and back buffers.
+This is not a good enough answer though, because the OpenGL driver tried to be intelligent about when it submits commands to the GPU.
+In order to bypass this, calls to glFlush() were added after every step in the LIDR algorithm.
+Specifically, calls to glFlush() were added after:

+-Animation

+-Z Pre-Pass

+-Shadow maps calculation

+-Light volume map calculation

+-Light property texture packing

+-Forward rendering of scene objects

 ##Compared to G-Buffer Based Deferred Rendering
 At a resolution of 3840x2160: